Experienced Georgetown Medical Malpractice Lawyers Fight for Compensation

 In South Carolina, we have a national standard of care when it comes to medical negligence cases.
 Our Georgetown medical malpractice attorneys can help you gather the appropriate evidence to prove your claim.

 Secure the services of an experienced skilled Georgetown medical malpractice lawyer to represent you in your claim

-The skilled attorneys of McGowan, Hood & Felder, LLC, have many years of experience litigating South Carolina medical malpractice cases.
+The skilled attorneys of McGowan, Hood, Felder & Phillips, LLC, have many years of experience litigating South Carolina medical malpractice cases.
 We provide you with the skill and commitment that your case deserves.
 Call our office at 803-327-7800 or fill out our contact form to make an appointment for a free case evaluation at our Georgetown office.